schizanga/thenet/content/about.md

 ## How?

-This website is a work in progress built with [Hugo](https://gohugo.io), an open-source static site generator and hosted with Github Pages.
-I'm not a dev by any means, but I had Myspace.
-Our current tech stack - HTML, CSS, a bit of SASS, and Go.
+I'm not a developer by any means, but I had Myspace and I'm incredibly resourceful.
+This website is a work in progress built with [Hugo](https://gohugo.io), an open-source static site generator and hosted on Github Pages.

+The current tech stack - HTML, CSS, a bit of SASS, and Go*.

 ## When